Dev-wise/Project-3-API/README.md

 To run project ensure Docker is running and Localhost:4000 is opened in the broswer.!
 Make sure you have all dependencies installed in the requirement folder.
-Load the dockercompose into the configuration and have python 3.8 as the interpreter
+Load the dockercompose into the configuration and have python 3.8 as the interpreter.

 User Login template with basic HTML template